Finding a full-time agent is a must in today’s battered market. The Punta Cana second home market is no exception.

 Check references, verify that he or she’s a member of the National Association of Realtors on the Organization’s website at: www.nar.realtor.
 Also, check their educational and professional background, you want someone who’s well-educated, up to date on current issues and who has a solid idea of professional conduct and ethics.
 Claims of old

-Check for additional training, and alliances with other professional organizations such as the local Dominican Real Estate Association ‘Asociacion e Empresas Inmobiliarias (AEI), Certified International Property Specialist (CIPS®), Resort & Second Home Property Specialist (RSPS).
+Check for additional training, and alliances with other professional organizations such as the local Dominican Real Estate Association ‘Asociacion e Empresas Inmobiliarias (AEI), Certified International Property Specialist (CIPS®), Resort & Second Home Property Specialist (RSPS), CREA Global Affiliate.

 Search Engine Optimization training, E-listings and other fancy add-ons might sound nice to have, but are typically money-making schemes that won’t aid in your search.
 Moreover, don’t be tempted to hire the self-proclaimed mega-star “top producer” real estate agent.
-A lot of times they’re just machines snapping up every listing they can get and overpricing them so they don’t sell.
+A lot of times they’re just machines snapping up every listing they can get and overpricing them so they don’t sell and they can keep them in their vacation rental programs.

 Lastly, Google the realtor’s name- bad reviews (and their reactions) should send up red flags.